-- Alway take the stairs.
+- Always take the stairs.
 I work on the 6th floor (it is actually the 11-12 floor because the building has mechanical interstitial space).
-Almost everyone know how great the stairmaster is great for cardio, but why not do the real thing.
+Almost everyone knows how great the Stairmaster is great for cardio, but why not do the real thing.
 If I take the stairs 6 times per day that is an added 2,200 steps.

 - Walk to the copier or printer.
 This is an easy way to get in some steps.
 I used to send my admin assistant, but this gives me steps and helps with my productivity by adding time away from the computer screen.

 - Stop the sedentary work life.
 Work standing as much as possible.
-It will help your posture and break up the monotony of the work day.
-If you must sit, sit on a stabilty ball.
+It will help your posture and break up the monotony of the workday.
+If you must sit, sit on a stability ball.
 This will help your core strength.

 - Park farther from the building.
 This can add quite a few steps depending on the size of the corporation for which you are employed.
 Even better do the same thing when you shop for groceries.

 - Walk 5-10 minutes on the hour.
-Get up form he desk or table and walk a little.
-It will help you productivity and mental focus while it adds steps to your total.
+Get up from the desk or table and walk a little.
+It will help your produce and mental focus while it adds steps to your total.

 - Phone exercise.
 If you must use the phone, stand up, move around, or do some simple squats or other leg exercises.
-Simple movements can add up in calories burned.
+Simple movements can add up to calories burned.